Skip to main content

 Conclusion

 What I and others have found, is we can be kind in business while dealing with others.
-To be kind, it is important we learn to be firm.
+To be kind, we must learn to be firm.
 Prioritizing our values above our needs, operating from abundance, and leaning into conflict are three powerful ways we can be firm in our dealings with others.
-It is from this path, where our kindness has the most impact on others.
+It is from this path, that our kindness has the most impact on others.

 Where are you being kind in your business?
 Where do you need to be more firm with others?